inUtil-info/whin2-contrib/README.md

 You need to set the right payload schema so that the back-end understands the request you send, otherwise whin wont be able to route the message.

 ### Text message:
+If you want to send a text, the msg.payload schema expected is:

 ```json
 {